-Scalar data types will contain an only single value for variable references.
+Scalar data types will contain only a single value for variable references.

 - Integer – PHP integer data type will be used for representing non-fractional numeric values.
 The range of integers varies with respect to the platform.
 That is, 2^32 – 2^31 for 32-bit, and, 2^64 – 2^63 for 64-bit.

-- Float/Double – These data type will represent fractions.
-For example, 8.99, 0.1 and etc. Double data type supports fractions with more decimal digits.
+- Float/Double – These data types will represent fractions.
+For example, 8.99, 0.1 and etc. The double data type supports fractions with more decimal digits.

-- String – Sequence of bytes enclosed by a pair of single or double quotes is called as PHP string.
+- String – A sequence of bytes enclosed by a pair of single or double quotes is called a PHP string.
 We can also use heredoc or nowdoc.
-But double quotes supports variable interpolation.
+But double quotes support variable interpolation.

 - Boolean – It contains case insensitive TRUE or FALSE values.
 Zero represents FALSE and any non-zero value represents boolean TRUE.

 2. Compound Data Types

 Compound data type, as per its name, will have a group of data in the same type.

-- Array – PHP Arrays are used to contain a group of values with same data type.
-These group of values can be specified with default numeric indices or some associative indices.
+- Array – PHP Arrays are used to contain a group of values with the same data type.
+This group of values can be specified with default numeric indices or some associative indices.

 - Object – This is another compound data type in PHP.
 Using PHP object data type, we can have a collection of properties set with it.

 3. Special Data Types

-- Resource – PHP resource datatype is used to refer external resource data.
-Example, file resource, database resource and etc.
+- Resource – PHP resource datatype is used to refer to external resource data.
+For example, file resources, database resources and etc.

 - NULL – This type of data contains PHP constant NULL which is case insensitive.
 We can use the is_null() function to check any value if it is NULL.

 Pseudo-Types in PHP

 Apart from the above major classifications, PHP includes pseudo data types.
-For that, PHP provides keywords which we can see with the syntax of PHP functions.
-These are used for representing function’s arguments type or return type.
+For that, PHP provides keywords that we can see with the syntax of PHP functions.
+These are used for representing the function’s arguments type or return type.